 Learning new things.
 That is what it’s all about, isn’t it?
 Travis McGee said “Every day, no matter how you fight it, you learn a little more about yourself, and all most of it does is teach humility.”
 That sounds about right.
 Man, I wish I knew now all the things I knew when I was young.
 I have had plenty of opportunity to learn humility along the way, some of the lessons took, some didn’t.
-I am still working on it.
+I am still working on that.
 It’s not so much the years, but the mileage, as they say.
 Keeping with our teachable moments theme this week we are going to do a drink tonight with a totally new to me, as yet unexplored, preparation and bar tool.
 We will see how things go as we stand and make the Kaieteur Swizzle.

 Swizzles are sour style drinks that originated in the Caribbean, often made with rum.
 The name of this one is a combo of Kaieteur Falls in Guyana and how the drink is prepared.
 I learned about this recently myself, which is why I am experimenting with this drink.
 The way you make these is to mix them by spinning a swizzle stick.
 What?
 That won’t work.
 How are you supposed to mix the drink with a little plastic wand?
 Swizzle sticks are made of plastic and are meant to poke you in the nose when you take your first sip, before being discarded on a napkin that shares their logo. right?
 Wrong.
 Well, yes, of course, those are swizzle sticks, just not real swizzle sticks.
 Confused yet?
 Wait it gets better.
 Swizzle sticks come from casino bars, right?
 Nope.
 The real ones, the true “boi lele”, are harvested in Martinique from a Quararibea turbinata, more popularly known as, the swizzle stick tree.
 Yeah, that kind of blew my mind as well.
 So a true swizzle stick, is about 16 inches tall, smooth, with branches emanating in a circle from the base.
 The trick is to spin it between your palms quickly inside your glass to mix your drink.
 My understanding is that you have to raise the whole thing up and down while simultaneously spinning it in order to actually mix the drink and get the chilled glass effect we are looking for.
 So yeah, we are making this drink with a stick with 4-5 short branches on the end.
 Like, I said, it’s a learning experience.